harterrt/harterrt/content/mozilla/fda-dog-food.md

 ## In Summary

-I don't plan on changing my dog's food.
+I don't plan on changing my dog's food - at least not given these data.

 It looks like the FDA is demonstrating an abundance of caution by investigating this link.
 From what I understand, [that's what the FDA does](https://astralcodexten.substack.com/p/adumbrations-of-aducanumab).

 However, my vet shouldn't cite these results as fact given this level of evidence.
-She probably shouldn't cite this relationship _at all_ given the effect size of 0.0007% of dogs per year.
+Vets probably shouldn't cite this relationship _at all_ given the effect size of 0.0007% of dogs per year.
 We've got bigger things to worry about.